mcbut/MinecraftBut/README.md

 Note: senerarioId can be found in the lore of the item in the menu

 ```
-/MinecraftBut world <WorldName>
+/MinecraftBut changeworld <WorldName>
 ```
-Change the world that the plugin is running on
+Change the world that the plugin is running on, Use case is just for multiverse support

 Note: I will not support the plugin running on multiple worlds at once, as it's out of the scope of common need of the youtubers